stoplightio/elements/docs/getting-started/dev-portal/react.md

 3. Find the "Project ID" from the Project Settings view of your Stoplight Project.

+> Project Settings can only be viewed by Project Editors or above.
+Read more about project permissions [here](https://meta.stoplight.io/docs/platform/ZG9jOjg1NjcyNzE-manage-project-access#project-roles).

 ![The product ID can be found on the Project Settings page in a text box after Display Name and Slug](../../images/projectId.png)